-Honour Based Violence (HBV) (KCSiE pg 83)
+Honour Based Abuse (HBA) (KCSiE pg 87)

-So called 'honour-based' violence (HBV) encompasses crimes which have been committed to protect or defend the honour of the family and/ or the community, including Female Genital Mutilation (FGM), forced marriage and practices such as breast ironing.
-All forms of HBV are abuse (regardless of motivation) and should be handled and escalated as such.
+So called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/ or the community, including Female Genital Mutilation (FGM), forced marriage and practices such as breast ironing.
+All forms of HBA are abuse (regardless of motivation) and should be handled and escalated as such.
 If a member of staff has any doubt or concern, it should be reported immediately to the designated safeguarding lead.

-Female Genital Mutilation (FGM) (KCSiE pg 83)
+Female Genital Mutilation (FGM) (KCSiE pg 88)